 If you receive a letter stating that WIC denied your application, get terminated from the program or are asked to repay the cash value of benefits you received, you are not eligible to collect benefits.
 However, in these instances, every state gives you the right to appeal the WIC program’s decision.
 In order to do this, you will need to submit your request within a certain time frame, or you will be unable to appeal your WIC office’s resolution.

-You can appeal your WIC store’s decision to terminate or deny your application in a variety of ways.
-For instance, you can visit your local facility and let an agent know that you want to begin the appeal process.
-The appeal process requires you to have a fair hearing.
+You can appeal your WIC center’s decision to terminate your benefits or deny your application in a few ways.
+The appeal process gives you the right to a fair hearing.
 The hearing is what allows you to provide details on why you deserve to collect benefits.
 The sections below provide information on why a facility may rule you as ineligible to receive WIC assistance and how the appeal process works.

 Why did WIC deny my application?

 If WIC rejects your application, your local facility is required to inform you in writing.
 The letter will provide you with information on why your WIC application was denied.
-The program may reject your form for a variety of reasons.
-For example, your household may not meet your state’s income requirements to collect benefits.
+For example, your household might make too much money to get benefits.
 Also, if you do not present proper identification for you and your family, you will not be able to enter the program and will receive a rejection.

 Why did WIC disqualify me or terminate my benefits?

-For details on the different reasons why you can receive a notice on your denial, disqualification or termination from the program, download our free guide.
+For details on the different reasons why you can receive a notice of your denial, disqualification or termination from the program, download our free guide.

 How does the WIC appeals process work?